oleeander/cwiebot/README.md

 What?
 -----
-This is a some kind of a bot which gets a website, processes it and grabs content for tweetin'.
+This is a some kind of a bot which gets a website, processes it and grabs content to tweet it.

 How?
 ----